video-dev/hls.js/api-extractor/report/hls.js.api.md

     get lowLatencyMode(): boolean;
     // Warning: (ae-setter-with-docs) The doc comment for the property "lowLatencyMode" must appear on the getter, not the setter. set lowLatencyMode(mode: boolean);
-    // Warning: (ae-forgotten-export) The symbol "BufferInfo" needs to be exported by the entry point hls.d.ts
-    //
     // (undocumented)
     get mainForwardBufferInfo(): BufferInfo | null;
     get manualLevel(): number;